Victor Montagu (Royal Navy officer): Later career and life

-Personal life

-Montagu married Lady Agneta Harriet Yorke, the daughter of Charles Yorke, 4th Earl of Hardwicke in November 1867.
-The couple had four children, three daughters and a son.
-Their son, George, succeeded Montagu's brother as the 9th Earl of Sandwich.
+Legacy

 Montagu wrote two autobiographical books; A Middy's Recollections, 1853–1860 (1898) about his career as a midshipman and Reminiscences of Admiral Montagu (1910) about his life in general.
 Montagu was a member of the Turf Club and the Marlborough Club.
 He maintained residences at Wherwell Priory near Andover, Hampshire and at Belgrave Square in London.

 In one of his last letters he wrote to a friend in Cincinnati, Ohio, United States about the First World War.
 He correctly foretold that Italy would join the war in 1915.
 Montagu warned of future conflicts that America faced after the war, potentially in South America or with Spain.
 He urged a doubling of the size of the US Navy to face this threat.
 He also warned of the "curse" of aliens, urging the United States to not allow them into its navy.
 He stated that if he were in charge of the British government he would forbid the naturalisation of foreign nationals.
 Montagu's personal correspondence and papers are held privately but accessible by enquiry to The National Archives, some correspondence is held by the National Maritime Museum.

+Marriage and issue

+Montagu married Lady Agneta Harriet Yorke, the daughter of Charles Yorke, 4th Earl of Hardwicke in November 1867.
+The couple had four children.
+Their son, George, succeeded Montagu's brother as the 9th Earl of Sandwich in 1916, and their three daughters were granted title and precedence of earl's daughters by royal warrant in 1917.